FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Launch_Audit_Navigation_Button_Screenshot](./screenshots/o-go_to_the_audit_page_to_begin_auditing_ballots.png)

-### 25.2.2 (K) Random Selection of Ballot Cards for Audit
+### 25.2.2 (K) Audit Rounds

-Once the audit is launched County users will see a list of ballots to be audited.
+Once the Secretary of State launches the audit the County user will see a list of ballots to be audited in the current round.
 The list includes the Scanner #, Batch #, Ballot Position #, and (if available) the Storage Bin.

 ![Ballots_to_Audit_Screenshot](./screenshots/p-ballots_to_audit_unified.png)